IPGP/scientific_python_cheat_sheet/sheet.md

-a.issuperset(b)                              # test whether every element in b is in a a >= b                                       # issuperset in operator form a.intersection(b)                            # return the intersection of two sets as a new set a & b                                        # intersection in operator form a.differnce(b)                               # return the difference of two or more sets as a new set a - b                                        # difference in operator form a.symmetric_difference(b)                    # return the symmetric difference of two sets as a new set a ^ b                                        # symmetric_difference in operator form a.union(b)                                   # return the union of sets as a new set a | b                                        # union in operator form c = frozenset()                              # the same as set but immutable
+a.issuperset(b)                              # test whether every element in b is in a a >= b                                       # issuperset in operator form a.intersection(b)                            # return the intersection of two sets as a new set a.difference(b)                              # return the difference of two or more sets as a new set a - b                                        # difference in operator form a.symmetric_difference(b)                    # return the symmetric difference of two sets as a new set a.union(b)                                   # return the union of sets as a new set c = frozenset()                              # the same as set but immutable
 ```